 - One parent takes a child to the store and the parent asks what small thing the child thinks the other parent (or some other person in the child’s life) might like.
 Then, talk about that choice- why does he think it might be a good gift?
 How does he think the receiver will use it?
 If the item is inappropriate (such as a toy that the child himself wants) talk about other options and continue the process.
 The idea is to prompt the child to use empathy to make a choice rather than consider his own wants and needs.

-- Talk about the feelings of others- and give the feelings names.
-If a child sees a child is angry because her toy was taken away, give him words to describe it: Instead of “She feels bad”, help him to say “she feels angry about losing her toy” or “She is frustrated because she cannot play with her favorite toy”.
+- Talk about the feelings of others and give the feelings names.
+If a child sees a child is angry because her toy was taken away, give him words to describe it: Instead of “She feels bad”, help him to say “She feels angry about losing her toy”.
 Teach the feeling and the reason.